hunjuly/nestjs/README.md

 -   A simple entity of CRUD uses `Active Record`.
 Complex entities use the `Data Mapper` style.
 -   `src/common` is a common library that can be used in other nestjs projects.
--   Because the DDD uses the entity concept, the `.entity.ts` file created by `nest cli` is changed to `.record.ts` and the class name is also appended with `Record` suffix.<br>
+-   Because the DDD uses the entity concept, the `.entity.ts` file created by `nest cli` is changed to `.record.ts` and the class name is also appended with `Record` suffix.\
     The reason for record is that it is information recorded in DB by typeorm.
--   HATEOAS 혹은 HAL은 controller에서 구현한다. 그러나 여기서는 하지 않는다. 완전한 self descriptive를 지원하는 것은 어렵고 복잡하다. 꼭 self description이 필요하다면 대안으로 GRPC를 사용할 수 있다.
+-   HATEOAS or HAL is implemented in the controller.
+However, it is not implemented here.
+Supporting full self descriptives is difficult and complicated.
+If you really need self description, you can use GRPC as an alternative.

     ```sh
     curl -u admin:admin -X GET "http://localhost:8080/confluence/rest/api/space/ds/content/page?limit=5&start=5"